tyronechrisharris/qna/README.md

 *   **Language Detection Failures:** If language detection fails frequently, consider fine-tuning the language detection model or using a different one.
 *   **Translation Errors:** If translations are inaccurate, try using different pre-trained models or fine-tune them on your specific domain.
 *   **Hallucinations or Incoherent Answers:** Adjust the self-correction parameters or explore more advanced techniques for evaluating answer quality.

+## Contributing

+Contributions to improve and enhance this system are welcome!
+Please follow these guidelines:

+*   Fork the repository
+*   Create a new branch for your feature or bug fix
+*   Make your changes and commit them with clear and descriptive messages
+*   Push your changes to your forked repository
+*   Submit a pull request to the main repository

+## License

+This project is licensed under the [MIT License](LICENSE)

+## TODO

+*   **Fine-tune Models:**
+    *   Consider fine-tuning the SentencePiece tokenizer and the translation models on your specific language data to potentially improve performance.
+    *   If you have domain-specific data, explore fine-tuning the Vicuna-7B LLM to enhance its accuracy and relevance for your particular use case.
+*   **Enhance Self-Correction:**
+    *   Investigate and implement more advanced techniques for hallucination detection, coherence assessment, and fact-checking to further improve the quality of generated answers.
+*   **Expand Document Collection:**
+    *   Continuously update and expand your embedded document collection to cover a wider range of topics and domains, making the system more knowledgeable and versatile.
+*   **User Feedback Mechanism:**
+    *Develop a more comprehensive system for analyzing and utilizing the collected user feedback to fine-tune models and improve the system's performance.

 ## Dockerization